dummyx/proxessing/README.md

 # proxessing
 Nothing special.

-Press left mouse to toggle a block, press enter to start.
+Press left mouse to toggle a block, press enter to start, press r to clean the playground.